berkerol/dbms/operations.md

   END FOREACH
   read number of pages from file header
   FOREACH page in that file
-    read number of active records from page header FOREACH active record in that page
+    read numbers of active and deleted records from page header FOREACH active record in that page
       IF new record is inserted
         shift the current active record by one record to the right